ROMANTIC GETAWAYS - TEN OF THE BEST

 Cashel, Co Tipperary

-The re-opening of the lovely Cashel Palace last year was the most exciting event in Irish hospitality for some time.
-Originally an archbishops' residence and one of Ireland’s best-loved hotels since the 1960s, this graciously proportioned Queen Anne-style manor house in the heart of Cashel town was acquired by the Magnier family of nearby Coolmore Stud in 2016, after a long closure.
-Since then no expense has been spared in restoring the property elegantly, with an eye to comfort and relaxation as much as respect for history, and developing the new amenities expected of a five-star hotel, including a gorgeous spa with an indoor/outdoor swimming pool.
-The main reception rooms and some of the spacious, beautifully furnished, and supremely comfortable bedrooms overlook the Rock of Cashel at the rear (private access for guests), and the wide-ranging dining options include some very desirable outdoor spots – the garden at the excellent Mikey Ryan’s Bar and Kitchen, next door, is one that many visitors will already know – and a choice of atmospheric dining areas in the main hotel.
-Cashel Palace is luxurious and has a very romantic side to its multi-faceted personality but, most importantly - thanks to the warmth of hands-on service from well known General Manager Adriaan Bartels and his team – this Blue Book property still exudes that old fashioned atmosphere and hospitality that modern hotels simply cannot emulate.
-One for the bucket list. *Cashel Palace is our current Five Star Hotel of the Year
+The re-opening of the lovely Cashel Palace was one of the most exciting events in Irish hospitality for some time.
+Originally an archbishops' residence and one of Ireland’s best-loved hotels since the 1960s, this graciously proportioned Queen Anne-style manor house in the heart of Cashel town was acquired by the Magnier family of nearby Coolmore Stud in 2016, following a long closure.
+After that no expense was spared in restoring the property elegantly, with an eye to comfort and relaxation as much as respect for history, and developing the new amenities expected of a five-star hotel, including a gorgeous spa with an indoor/outdoor swimming pool.
+The main reception rooms and some of the spacious, beautifully furnished, and supremely comfortable bedrooms overlook the Rock of Cashel at the rear (private access for guests), and the wide-ranging dining options include some very desirable outdoor spots – the garden at the excellent Mikey Ryan’s Bar and Kitchen, next door, is one that many visitors will have known for some time – and a choice of atmospheric dining areas in the main hotel.
+Cashel Palace is luxurious and has a very romantic side to its multi-faceted personality but, most importantly - thanks to the warmth of hands-on service from the very highly regarded General Manager Adriaan Bartels and his team – this Blue Book property still exudes that old fashioned atmosphere and hospitality that modern hotels simply cannot emulate.
+One for the bucket list. *Cashel Palace was our 2022 Five Star Hotel of the Year

 Ballynahinch Castle